digital-asset/daml/docs/source/daml/intro/9_Dependencies.rst

 However, as you can see above, this information isn't preserved.
 Furthermore, preserving this information may not even be desirable.
 Imagine we had built ``intro7`` with SDK 1.100.0, and are building ``intro9`` with SDK 1.101.0.
 All the typeclasses and instances on the inbuilt types may have changed and are now present twice -- once from the current SDK and once from the dependency.
 This gets messy fast, which is why the SDK does not support ``dependencies`` across SDK versions.
 For dependencies on contract models that were fetched from a ledger, or come from an older SDK version, there is a simpler kind of dependency called ``data-dependencies``.
 The syntax for ``data-dependencies`` is the same, but they only rely on the "binary" ``*.dalf`` files.
 The name tries to confer that the main purpose of such dependencies is to handle data: Records, Choices, Templates.
 The stuff one needs to use contract composability across projects.

-For an extension model like this one,``data-dependencies`` are appropriate, so the chapter 9 project includes the chapter 7 that way.
+For an extension model like this one,``data-dependencies`` are appropriate, so the chapter 9 project includes chapter 7 that way.

 .. literalinclude:: daml/daml-intro-9/daml.yaml.template
   :language: yaml